 Can I move any type of pension to Moneybox?

 We’re not able to accept every type of pension, unfortunately.
 We can’t accept a pension you are currently contributing to – we can only accept old pensions.
 If your old pension is a ‘defined benefit’ scheme or has any special benefits (for example a greater than 25% tax free drawdown amount), we wouldn’t be able to accept this as it would be in your best interest to continue benefiting from that scheme.

 If your pension is from another country, it’s likely this also can’t be transferred.
 However, we can check for you to be sure.
 Drop the team a message and they’ll do some investigating.

 Can my employer pay into my Moneybox Pension?

 Unfortunately not.
 We’re only able to transfer old pensions that are no longer being contributed to by your employer.

 How much money should I have in my pension?

 How much should I expect to pay in fees?

 Fees are important because they reduce the performance of your pension, and over the long term even small differences in fees can have a big impact on money you end up with.
 The funds used for auto-enrolment can charge at most 0.75% annually.

 You should carefully compare the fees charged on any old pensions with other pensions available – where cheaper options are available, you may want to switch.

 How does drawdown work?

-The Moneybox Personal Pension is only currently available as a service to consolidate your old workplace pensions into one new account, and so doesn’t offer a drawdown service.
-We are looking to introduce this feature in the future.
+The Moneybox Pension is only currently available as a service to accumulate and view your old pensions and save towards your retirement – we do not currently offer a drawdown service.
 If you become eligible to make drawdown payments on your pension whilst it is held with Moneybox, you will need to first transfer your pension to another provider.
 We’ll make sure this is as easy and smooth as possible!
 Drawdown is on our roadmap and we’ll be sure to keep you updated regarding when this might be available.

 Should I consider a personal pension or a Lifetime ISA?